tuanhiep/bank/README.md

 ![Alt text](simulation/Capture7.PNG)

-User is informed by a warning and he can return to account board.
+User is informed by a warning message and he can return to account board.

 ![Alt text](simulation/Capture8.PNG)